This post may contain affiliate links.

 Finish up by assembling the crown.
 Glue the extension strips together and fit the crown around your student’s head.
 Cut off the excess.
 Secure with tape.

-Encourage your students to use their crowns to retell the story to a classmate or sibling.
+Encourage your students to use their crowns to retell the sequence of events to a classmate or sibling.

 Versions of The Three Little Pigs